Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-DX space cannot be zoomed.
+__Description__: DX space cannot be zoomed.
 It must be possible to zoom in and out of the DX space.
 Text, geometries, and all elements must change size appropriate to the type of zoom used.
 When zooming, content should reflow and not be cut off from view in two directions.
 Responsive design may need to consider re-arranging the display to ensure that no meaningful information or functionality is lost during reflow.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/reflow.html](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html)